zendframework/zendframework/README.md

 - A stub class file was created for each class needing polyfill support.
 A conditional is present in each that uses `class_alias` to alias an appropriate version-specific class to the class requested.
-A stub class is created in each stub following a `__halt_compiler()` directive to ensure that classmap generators will pick up the "class" and put it in the map.
+A stub class was created in each stub file following a `__halt_compiler()` directive to ensure that classmap generators will pick up the "class" and put it in the map.
 - New, uniquely named classes were created for each polyfill.
 - `Zend\File\ClassFileLocator` was altered to look for class definitions following a `halt_compiler()` directive.
+This ensures that `bin/classmap_generator.php` will discover the stub class files and use them in the generated classmaps.

-The only issue discovered so far is that you cannot use PHPUnit's mock object generator to mock a class that only exists via `class_alias`.
+The only issue discovered so far is that mock objects generated via PHPUnit that have typehinted arguments referencing the aliased class may not work.
+In most situations, typehinting on the common abstract class or interface was done to ensure functionality is preserved.

+The functionality works with both Composer and ZF2's autoloading support, using either PSR-0 or classmaps.

 Please see [CHANGELOG.md](CHANGELOG.md).